k0ssmann/BigBlueCapture/README.md

 clone git@github.com:k0ssmann/BigBlueCapture.git
 ```

-modify `conf.toml` after your needs and run `python BigBlueCapture.py`.
+modify `config.toml` after your needs and run `python BigBlueCapture.py`.

 ## Usage

-Configuring and adding of BigBlueButton sessions is done in the `conf.toml`.
+Configuring and adding of BigBlueButton sessions is done in the `config.toml`.

 ### General options